minio/docs/source/administration/object-management/object-lifecycle-management.rst

 .. important::

+   MinIO Object Transition supports cost-saving strategies around moving older or aged data to cost-optimized remote storage tiers, such as cloud storage or high-density HDD storage.

    MinIO Object Transition does **not** provide backup and recovery functionality.
    You cannot use the remote tier as a recovery source in the event of data loss in MinIO.